mdn/stumptown-content/project-docs/stumptown-writers-guide.md

 This describes what must be present (and in some cases what _may_ be present) in all HTML element pages, and the order in which items must appear.
 Each distinct type of page in MDN - CSS property pages, Web API method pages, JS function pages - will have one of these files, although some of them will be very similar.

 The first item, `related_content`, points to a special YAML file that describes other pages related to this one.
 It's used to build a sidebar for this page (but could have other uses too).
+See [Related content](#related-content).

 The other item, `body`, describes the structure of the page content.
 Each property under here names a piece of the page.